neuroinformatics-unit/datashuttle/docs/source/pages/documentation.md

 - All subjects are given a numerical (integer) number that is prefixed with the key `sub-`.
 - All sessions are also given a numerical (integer) number that is prefixed with the key `ses-`.

 Following this, optional information can be included in the form of key-value pairs.
-For example, a folder tree for *subject 1*, *session 1*  with *behavioural* data that includes the date of each session in the *session* folder name would be:
+For example, a folder tree for *subject 1*, *session 1*  with *behavioural* data that includes the date of the session in the *session* folder name would be:

 ```
 └── sub-001/
-    └── ses-001_date_20230516/
+    └── ses-001_date-20230516/
         └── behav/
-            └── sub-001_ses-001_recording.mp4
+            └── sub-001_ses-001_camera-top.mp4
 ```

 In DataShuttle, this folder tree (excluding the .mp4 file which must be saved using third-party software) can be created (assuming today's date is `20220516`), with the command